People's National Convention (Ghana): 2004 Elections

 At the elections held on 7 December 2004, the party was part of the Grand Coalition, which won four out of 230 seats.
 Edward Mahama, candidate of the Grand Coalition, won 1.9% of the vote at the presidential elections.

 2008 Elections

 At the December 2008 elections, the party won two seats in Parliament.
 For the fourth time in a row, Edward Mahama was the presidential candidate.
 He received 0.8% of the vote.

 2012 Elections

 Hassan Ayariga was elected in 2011 by the party to stand in the 2012 presidential election.
 Ayariga received 0.22% of the vote.

 2016 Elections

 The party elected new officials in 2015, with Edward Mahama becoming its presidential candidate and General Secretary Bernard Mornah becoming the chairman.
 The new National Treasurer is now Akane Adams who is taken over from his predecessor David Apasera, a former member of Parliament for Bolga Central.
 Hassan Ayariga who led the party in the 2012 elections quit the party after losing to Edward Mahama and decided to start his own party All People's Congress.

+2024 election

+Bernard Mornah was nominated to be the presidential candidate for the PNC.
+He was duly registered as the candidate for the party but was disqualified by the Electoral Commission from contesting the position of President.